vita-student-projects/2DCarPoseEstimation-Group57/README.md

 HRFormer is an architecture in machine learning that has been created recently and consists of a network branching out into multiple parallel lines.
 It is said to reduce both computational cost and memory and results in good performances when tested on the COCO dataset.
 It can and has been used for human pose estimation, segmentation and classification.
+The implementation has been made thanks to the code available here : https://github.com/HRNet/HRFormer

 ![HRFormer](https://raw.githubusercontent.com/HRNet/HRFormer/main/cls/figures/HRFormer.png)